ambergeldar/deepgram/additional/def.md

 # Glossary definition

-We should create a centralized glossary of terminology, so we aren't duplicating content across the site when terminology is created.
+We should create a centralized glossary of terminology, so we aren't duplicating content across the site.
+A centralized glossary also helps keep internal and external product language consistent as a company grows.
+Additionally, it can be used to integrate documentation into a Dashboard.

+## Format

 In my mind, the glossary would be a JSON file with entries that look like the following:

 ```
 {